Blazeisgod/howtoopen-static-sites/README.md

  2A. enter [username].github.io/[repository name]/[html file name]
  <img width="556" height="29" alt="image" src="https://github.com/user-attachments/assets/402d5cee-7712-465d-90c2-447e02a5be09" />

  3A.
-If something loads, congrats, your smart and you have common sense
+If something loads, congrats, your smart and you have common sense, if something doesn't, then either no website has been deployed or you're just an idiot

 ---------------------------